Proven Restaurant Marketing Tips from Marketing Experts

-As a restaurant business you could share lots of images about food; various recipes, food festivals, details about food meetups in your locality.
-Share information about health tips, fitness techniques and lot more.
+As a restaurant business, you could share lots of images about food, various recipes, food festivals, details about food meetups in your locality.
+Share information about health tips, healthy food, fitness techniques and a lot more.

-Retweet trending tweets on twitter about food, restaurants and health concerned.
-It’s okay to share breaking news.
+Retweet trending tweets on twitter about food, restaurants and health concerns.
+It’s okay to share a piece of breaking news.

-Irrelevant posts on your social accounts confuse users trying to understand your focus and it turns a red card for you.
+Irrelevant posts on your social accounts confuses users who are trying to understand your focus and this turns into a red card for you.
 Never forget to thank a follower.
-Sharing special offers with potential customers is a two way beneficial marketing strategy
+Sharing special offers with potential customers is a two-way beneficial marketing strategy.

 LinkedIn, Instagram and Pinterest

 If your restaurant is in the metro areas, you must invest some time on LinkedIn, the world’s largest professional networking site generating quality leads.
-Not to forget, even if your business is in small towns, LinkedIn has can spread it reach.
+Not to forget, even if your business is in small towns, LinkedIn can spread its reach.

-This might be astonishing but undeniably true: Chriss Villers, a restaurant owner in Chicago says that he saw a continuous rise in sales from the day when he started posting pictures on Instagram.
+This might be astonishing, but it's undeniably true: Chriss Villers, a restaurant owner in Chicago, says that he saw a continuous rise in sales from the day he started posting pictures on Instagram.

 “They (the customers) loved our work.
 Now we hired a guy to focus on social media”, says Chriss.

-Pinterest drives a lot of crowd.
-But you can only turn them into customers when you invest more time on pinning, repping and interacting people and groups on Pinterest.
+Pinterest drives a lot of crowd, too.
+But you can only turn them into customers when you invest more time on pinning, repinning and interacting with people and groups on Pinterest.

 “Images marketing” is what digital marketers called these techniques.
-So, brush up your camera skills, click interesting pics and grow your business.
+So, brush up your camera skills, click interesting and attractive pictures and grow your business.

 Be the first one to join hands with local communities.
-Is there a holiday trip your customers would be interested?
-Reach out to that travel agency, contact that trip manager, collaborate with the agency and offer your customers discounts.
+Is there a holiday trip your customers would be interested in?
+Reach out to that travel agency, contact that trip manager, collaborate with that agency and offer your customer a discount.
 This marketing tip might boost trip attendees.
-And not just that it will help your guests to think about your restaurant brand in mind.
+And not just that, it will also help your guests think about your restaurant brand in mind.

-Give people a glimpse of inner side of your restaurant.
+Give people a glimpse of the inner side of your restaurant.

 Share a picture showing how a popular dish is prepared inside your restaurant.

-Show them how neat and hygiene you prepare everything.
+Show them how neatly and hygienically everything is prepared.
 Show them how you care for their health.

-Share a picture how you connect with farmers.
+Share a picture of how you connect with farmers and local suppliers.

 Show them that you support them.

-Find a local Cause to campaign for.
+Find a local cause to campaign for.
 Join hands with Communities.
-Partner with NGO's and other social and chariable organisations.
+Partner with NGOs and other social and chartiable organisations.
 Run ads on Social Causes to make a change.

 Creating exclusive offers, special discounts and sharing them on social media can make a difference for sure.
 But don’t stop there.
 Partnering with local food or restaurant aggregators, delivery companies is a point to be added in restaurant marketing.

-Discounts and loyalty programs have been a proven marketing technique to grow restaurant walk ins.
-Providing offers throughout the week is another interesting way to reach more customers.
+Discounts and Loyalty Programs have been a proven marketing technique of increasing restaurant walk-ins.
+Providing offers throughout the week is another interesting way to reach out to more customers.
 This helps customers avail offers on any given day.

-“When people can’t come to your restaurant, take your restaurant to them” Starting a food truck, with a beautiful design and an exciting menu, not only helps in branding but also extends your reach to more customers.
-Added advantage is that, you get more press coverage and a larger fan base across various locations.
+“When people can’t come to your restaurant, take your restaurant to them”!
+Starting a food truck, with a beautiful design and an exciting menu, not only helps in branding but also extends your reach to more customers.
+An added advantage is that you get more press coverage and a larger fan base across various locations.

-Starting a blog for you business is a great way to build your customers base.
-Apart from marketing your business, blogs help you to understand your customer voice.
+Starting a blog for your business is a great way to build your customers base.
+Apart from marketing your business, blogs help you to understand your customers' voice.

 You don’t need to brainstorm to write a blog.
-Share things that you feel it can benefit or engage customers.
-You can share your success story, struggles, funny, trending, recipes whatever than can benefit your customers.
+Share things that you feel can benefit or engage customers.
+You can share your success story, struggles, funny stories, trending topics, recipes - anything than can benefit your customers or add value.

 Don’t make it complex.
 Keep it simple.

-As a restaurant owner you might find it difficult to grow your online reputation and reach.
-The best way to break this box is by guest blogging.
-Reach out to famous bloggers, websites or any influencial people who have a direct or indirect connection with your business.
-Appreciate them for their work and enquire if they can share a piece on the restaurant with their readers.
+As a restaurant owner, you might find it difficult to grow your online reputation and reach.
+The best way to break this box is through guest blogging.
+Reach out to famous bloggers, websites or any influential people who have a direct or indirect connection with your business.
+Appreciate them for their work and enquire if they can share a piece on your restaurant with their readers.